 - Post-traumatic Arthritis: Follows a serious elbow injury where fractures of the bones that make up the elbow cause damage to the cartilage over time.

 - Severe Fractures: A severe fracture in one or more of the bones that make up the elbow can be difficult for a physician to repair.
-If so, a elbow replacement may be necessary.
+If so, a replacement may be necessary.

 - Instability: When the ligaments that hold the elbow joint together are damaged, the elbow may become prone to dislocation.
 This instability is typically caused by an injury.

-To determine whether you need a total elbow replacement, your physician will ask you for a complete medical history and when you started experiencing elbow pain, discuss previous treatment methods, have you describe your symptoms and conduct a physical examination.
+To determine whether you need a total elbow arthroplasty, your physician will ask you for a complete medical history and when you started experiencing elbow pain, discuss previous treatment methods, have you describe your symptoms and conduct a physical examination.
 An X-ray or MRI will be necessary for a complete diagnosis.

-During a total elbow replacement the damaged parts of the humerus and ulna are replaced with a prosthesis (artificial component).
+During a total elbow surgery the damaged parts of the humerus and ulna are replaced with a prosthesis (artificial component).
 The prosthesis is made up of a metal and plastic hinge with two metal stems.
 The stems fit inside the hollow part of the bone.

 There are a variety of types of elbow replacements and prosthetics come in different sizes.
-A partial elbow replacement is also an option.
+A partial replacement is also an option.
 Your physician will determine the best option for you.

 Typically, you will not be allowed to put any weight on your arm or push against with your hand until six weeks after surgery.
 You will follow a rehabilitation program of exercises and stretching to return your elbow to normal function.